EssexKarim/bucconomics/CONTRIBUTING.md

-Ah, excellent catch!
-You hit the nail on the head.
-The issue is exactly that: **nested backticks.** Because I wrapped the *entire* document inside a master Markdown block (` ```markdown `), the moment the parser hit the first internal code block for the Git commands (` ```bash `), it thought the main document was finished.
-That caused the code block to close prematurely and completely broke the formatting for the rest of the text.

-I will provide the document again, but this time I will **not** wrap the entire thing in a master code block.
-I will just format it directly in our chat.
-This will allow the internal code blocks (like the Bash commands and Gherkin syntax) to render perfectly.
-You can simply highlight and copy the text below directly into your file.

-Here is the clean, correctly formatted document:

----

 # Welcome to BUCCONOMICS!

 We're thrilled that you'd like to help build BUCCONOMICS — an open-source infrastructure to empower local communities with decentralized financial tools.